icyfox168168/Cosec/README.md

 * **Register allocation**: Cosec uses a complex graph-colouring algorithm for register allocation, including support for pre-coloured nodes, register coalescing, and spilling.
+* **Tests**: Cosec comes with a suite of (relatively basic) tests using a simple Python wrapper and CMake's unit testing feature.

 The compiler pipeline occurs in multiple stages, with the output of one stage being fed into the next: